 Women who take cocaine in an effort to lose weight can endure serious health problems and gain more weight when they try to stop taking the drug.
 Women who use cocaine as a stimulant to get ahead at work or school instead find themselves behind due to a decline in cognitive performance.
 Cocaine addiction is serious, and medical supervision is needed during cessation to prevent more severe health problems.

 Women use cocaine in large part due to the lure of the stimulant effect produced to help them be more productive and likely weight loss.
-The end result is usually the same, though--addiction--as cocaine is very addictive and can cause serious, even life-threatening, health problems.
+The end result is usually the same, though–addiction–as cocaine is very addictive and can cause serious, even life-threatening, health problems.
 Treatment for cocaine addiction is one of the services provided atThe Ho Tai Way – Recovery For Women in Costa Mesa, California.
-Our residential treatment facility offers detox and educational and therapeutic treatment.
+Our residential treatment facility offers cocaine detox in Costa Mesa and educational and therapeutic treatment.
 We also have a nutritionist to help women with disordered eating.
 We are located near balmy beaches and soothing mountains to create a peaceful refuge for your healing process.
 We offer trauma-informed care for women in a compassionate, non-judgmental environment.
 Our clientele includes women in school, business, the military, or homemakers from all ages and walks of life.
-Contact The Ho Tai Way today at (714) 581-3974 to begin your healing journey.